 Making your Declaration

-Every year, many Indigenous students do not self-declare their Indigenous ancestry on their student file.
+When registering at CUE, Indigenous students can choose to self-declare their Indigenous ancestry.
 Indigenous ancestry is a general term that refers to individuals who are First Nation (Status and Non-Status), Métis, or Inuit.

 - First Nation: A broad term that refers to the Indigenous folks who are not Inuit or Metis.
 They typically occupied the land known as Canada south of the Artic.
 This includes (but not limited to) the following groups: Cree, Saulteaux, Nakota Sioux, Annishabe, Blackfoot, Mohawk, Dene, Miq’mak, Salish, Haida, etc. First Nation folks may also have other indicators such as clans, different linguistic groups, etc.